Table Of Contents

 In the meantime, it is advisable to rely primarily on proven antifungal treatments recommended by healthcare professionals.

-However, through research, it has been established that the combination of antifungals and retinoid-based preparations is a highly effective approach to accelerate the clearing of fungal acne breakouts in a swift and efficient manner.
+However, research has established that the combination of antifungals and retinoid-based preparations is a highly effective approach to swiftly and efficiently clearing fungal acne breakouts.

 Prioritizing proper hygiene practices and seeking medical advice if the infection persists or worsens is crucial.
 Your dermatologist can provide guidance on the proper fungal acne treatment that is tailored to your specific skincare needs.
 This can help clear up your skin and promote faster healing.